wso2/docs-is/en/includes/references/grant-types.md

 The organization switch grant is a custom grant type in {{ product_name }} that enables users to switch between [organizations]({{base_path}}/guides/organization-management/) that exists in a hierarchical structure.

-The following diagram illustrates this flow.
+The following diagram illustrates the process of obtaining an access token using the authorization code grant for the root organization and exchanging it for an access token usable within a child organization flow.

 ![How the organization switch grant works]({{base_path}}/assets/img/references/grants/organization-switch.png){:  width="800"}